MihirLuthra/dtsharedmemory/README.md

 	}

 The code in `__dtsharedmemory_insert()` would start from root node which is already setup in `openSharedMemoryFile()`.
-We iterate through each character of input string and for each character we check the bitmap of that node.
-If the bitmap contains entry for that node, we proceed to next node.
+We iterate through each character of input string and for each character we check the array entries of that node.
+If the array contains entry for that node, we proceed to next node.
 Otherwise we create entry for that node and proceed to next node.

 The memory which we have to access is in range `manager->sharedMemoryFile_mmap_base` to `manager->sharedMemoryFile_mmap_base + manager->sharedMemoryFile_mapping_size`.
 If need for more space arises,